instrumental-products/agent-os/instructions/create-spec.md

 </decision_tree>

 <question_template>
-  Based on the project description, I need clarification on:
+  Based on the spec description, I need clarification on:

   1. [SPECIFIC_QUESTION_ABOUT_SCOPE]
   2. [SPECIFIC_QUESTION_ABOUT_TECHNICAL_APPROACH]